akcube/ksh/README.md

 - [x] Can repeat commands (even recursively!)
 - [x] Implements history
 - [x] Implements up arrow and bottom arrow key to access history dynamically

+### File structure
+`builtins.c` contains code for the builtin functions, except ls.
+`ls.c` contains code for ls.
+`error_handlers.c` contains code for the error handlers.
+`execute.c` contains code for functions that execute both system and call builtin functions.
+`history.c` contains code for pushing logs into history.
+`parsing.c` contains code for parsing input lines read from terminal into Command structs and arg string vectors.
+`proclist.c` contains code for a doubly linked list that stores the list of active background processes.
+`prompt.c` contains code for reading input, up/bottom arrow keys and displaying prompt.
+`shell.c` contains the REPL loop.
+`signal_handlers.c` contains code for both installing the handlers and the handlers themselves.
+`utils.c` contains code for util functions used throughout the code.
+Noteworthy functions are init which sets up all the basic shell state resources and cleanup which frees resources and saves history to file.
+`vector.c` contains code for a string vector object that supports pushback, top, dynamic reallocation for O(1) amortized insertion, and sorting.

+They've been heavily commented and the functions should be mostly self explanatory.